programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 The goal of this lesson is to introduce the use of hex editors as a tool for reverse engineering and digital archaeology.
 By analysing raw hexadecimal data, historians and researchers can uncover hidden structures, embedded messages, and unexpected functionalities within digital files.
 Through practical examples, including a JPEG image of a cat that also functions as a ZIP archive, we aim to demonstrate how hex editing can reveal a file's true behaviour beyond its surface-level format.
 This lesson will equip you with the skills to identify file signatures, parse metadata, and recognize structural anomalies, fostering an understanding of how digital artifacts are constructed and how they may conceal multiple layers of information.
 By the end you will have the foundational knowledge needed to use hex editors for investigating and interpreting complex digital objects.

+At the end of this lesson you will be able to:

+1. Understand the concept of reverse engineering and its relevance for analyzing born-digital artifacts in historical research.
+2. Identify and critique the limitations of “screen essentialism”, recognizing the multiple layers (code, metadata, structure) that comprise digital objects.
+3. Use hex editors to view the raw data of digital files, and perform comparative hex dump analysis to detect and interpret changes or anomalies between versions of digital files.
+4. Apply digital archaeology techniques to investigate modified or cracked software, uncovering evidence of historical, cultural, or technical interventions.
+5. Evaluate the limitations and challenges of reverse engineering, especially in the absence of original documentation or open-source code.

 ### Prerequisites and technical requirements
 There are two fundamental technical requirements for this lesson that form the foundation of our digital archaeology approach.

 1. The first requirement centres on having appropriate tools to transform digital artifacts into a more accessible and analysable state.
 While numerous tools and methodologies exist for this purpose, we begin with a straightforward yet powerful hex viewer, which allows us to examine the raw binary data of digital files.
 A hex viewer displays the hexadecimal representation of binary data, making it possible to see patterns, headers, and structures that are otherwise hidden from conventional file viewers.
 We recommend using the command line tool `hexyl` or the browser-based [HexEd.it](https://hexed.it/) for reliable options that provide the necessary functionality for beginners while maintaining the depth required for more advanced analysis.
+For the examples in this lesson, we will exclusively use `hexyl`.
 2. The second essential requirement involves acquiring suitable born-digital objects for analysis, which varies significantly depending on your specific research question and can encompass digital images, databases, software applications, and various other digital artifacts.
 While we provide curated digital artifacts for the two case studies presented in this lesson, the broader challenge lies in identifying and accessing appropriate materials for independent research, which we can't cover in this lesson.

 ## Reverse Engineering born-digital Media artifacts